Elia Kazan: HUAC testimony

-Los Angeles Times film critic Kenneth Turan wrote "The only criterion for an award like this is the work".
+Los Angeles Times film critic Kenneth Turan wrote, "The only criterion for an award like this is the work."
 Kazan was already "denied accolades" from the American Film Institute, and other film critics' associations.
 According to Mills, "It's time for the Academy to recognize this genius", adding that "We applauded when the great Chaplin finally had his hour."
-In response, former vice president of the Los Angeles Film Critics Association, Joseph McBride, claimed that an honorary award recognizes "the totality of what he represents, and Kazan's career, post 1952, was built on the ruin of other people's careers."

-In later interviews, Kazan explained some of the early events that made him decide to become a friendly witness, most notably in relation to the Group Theatre, which he called his first "family", and the "best thing professionally" that ever happened to him:
+In response, Joseph McBride, former vice president of the Los Angeles Film Critics Association, claimed that an honorary award recognizes "the totality of what he represents, and Kazan's career, post 1952, was built on the ruin of other people's careers."
+In subsequent interviews, Kazan explained some of the early events that made him decide to become a friendly witness, most notably in relation to the Group Theatre, which he called his first "family", and the "best thing professionally" that ever happened to him:

-Mills notes that prior to becoming a "friendly witness", Kazan discussed the issues with Miller:
+Mills observes that prior to becoming a "friendly witness", Kazan discussed his decision-making process during a visit at his Connecticut home from longtime friend Arthur Miller:

-Miller put his arm around Kazan and retorted, "Don't worry about what I'll think.
+Miller put his arm around Kazan and said, "Don't worry about what I'll think.
 Whatever you do is okay with me, because I know that your heart is in the right place."
+Miller had recorded in his journal his own perceptions about this visit.
+He recalled his sentiments as "being more complex.
+His anger was not at Kazan, whom he loved like a brother, but at the committee.
+At the same time he saw a side to his friend that frightened him: 'He would have sacrificed me as well.'"

-In his memoirs, Kazan writes that his testimony meant that "the big shot had become the outsider".
-He also notes that it strengthened his friendship with another outsider, Tennessee Williams, with whom he collaborated on numerous plays and films.
-He called Williams "the most loyal and understanding friend I had through those black months".
+In his memoirs, Kazan writes that, as a result of his testimony, "the big shot had become the outsider".
+He also says that it strengthened his friendship with another outsider, Tennessee Williams, with whom he collaborated on numerous plays and films.
+He called Williams "the most loyal and understanding friend I had through those black months."
 Kazan appears as a character in Names, Mark Kemble's play about former Group Theatre members' struggles with the House Un-American Activities Committee.